vikassurera/erp-alerts-app-public/README.md

 App to get internship and placement push notifications from IIT KGP ERP

+> [!Warning]
+> This tool is open source, but the way you use it can get you into trouble.
+Some things you **cannot** do are:
+> - Use this tool to send CDC notifications to **any non-KGPian**.
+> - Use this tool on a wide scale or publicise its running instance without consent from the author
+>
+> Please use this tool responsibly and within ethical and legal bounds.
+We do not promote violating company policies or laws.
+The extent of the punishment may very **from disciplinary action by the institute to blacklisting from CDC process**.

 ## Setup
 1. Connect to firebase - make sure you download the `google-services.json` file in proper location.